 Nonspendable - The nonspendable fund balance classification includes amounts that cannot be spent because they are not in spendable form or are legally required to be maintained intact.
 The "not in spendable form" criterion includes items that are not expected to be converted to cash.
-It also includes the long-term amount of loans receivable.
+It also includes the long-term amount of loans receivable in the general fund.